No state in the union has an A in financial literacy

 “Financial sophistication is an essential 21st century life skill that people need to succeed, yet recent studies and surveys show that our citizens have not mastered these topics,” says John Pelletier, director at Champlain College’s Center for Financial Literacy.
 “The basics of personal financial planning — like the value of money; how to save; invest and spend it and how not to waste it — have not been taught in school or at home.”

 This is Champlain’s first in-depth report on adult financial literacy.
 Pelletier says other groups, like high schoolers, are studied every two years.
-He says the biggest revelation of this first-ever study wasn’t just the lack of financial literacy, but the drastic difference in the states.
+He says the biggest revelation of this first-ever study wasn’t just the lack of financial literacy.
+It was the drastic difference in the states.

 “I think the biggest surprise in putting this report together is the large variances between the best and worst state on the data points,” he says.
 “Every state, even those with the best grades, have a lot of room for improvement.”